sagemath/trac_to_gh/Issue 7170.md

 # Issue 7170: HP-UX failure of rubiks as no 'install' program.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7170

 Original creator: drkirkby